anaya1012/Web_Crawler/README.md

 # Web_Crawler
-Implementation of Web crawler adn Web Indexing
+Implementation of Web crawler and Web Indexing